Bob-Zimmerman/CPFirewallScripts/README.md

 A simple wrapper to email the cluster member differences through the mail relay defined in `MTA` to the email addresses in `mailRecipients`.

+## findHosts.sh
+Tells you which CMAs on an MDS have host objects for a given IP, and what those objects' names are.
+I wrote this to help with decommissioning endpoints in an environment with a lot of CMAs.

 ## onEachFirewall.sh
 Takes a file you provide, copies it to all firewalls reporting to this management server, runs it, and shows the output.